 MASCC, Multinational Association for Supportive Care in Cancer™ • All rights reserved worldwide.

 On behalf of the ESMO/MASCC Guidelines Working Group, the updated antiemetic guidelines have been published in the Annals of Oncology.
 Guideline update for MASCC and ESMO in the prevention of chemotherapy and radiotherapy-induced nausea and vomiting: results of the Perugia consensus conference.
 F. Roila, J. Herrstedt, M. Aapro, R.J.
 Gralla, et al. , Annals of Oncology 21 (Supplement 5): v232 - v243, 2010

 A major effort of the Mucositis Study Group of MASCC/ISOO has been a comprehensive review of the literature related to mucositis and the development of evidence-based clinical practice guidelines.
-The first set of MASCC/ISOO Mucositis Guidelines were published in the journal Cancer in 2004.
-The first update of these guidelines was described in publications in 2006-2007.
-The most recent update of the MASCC/ISOO Mucositis Guidelines is now available on this website.
-This includes a summary paper published open access in Cancer in 2014 which is posted above.
+The first set of MASCC/ISOO Mucositis Guidelines was published in the journal Cancer in 2004.
+The first update of these guidelines was described in publications in 2006 and 2007.
+The most recent update is now available here at the MASCC website: Mucositis Guidelines.
+This includes a summary paper published in Cancer 2014 and available via open access.
 In addition, a set of publications in Supportive Care in Cancer describes detailed results for different categories of interventions for mucositis.
 A summary of the guidelines is also posted.

 MASCC Endorsed Guideline Partnerships